← Back to 史記

 使 退

-At this time, Chong Er and Yi Wu came to court.
+At this time, Chong’er and Yiwu came to court.
 Someone told Li Ji and said: 'The two princes resent Li Ji for slandering and killing the crown prince.'
 Li Ji feared, therefore slandered the two princes: 'Shen Sheng's medicine meat, the two princes knew of it.'
-The two sons heard of it and feared.
-Chong Er fled to Pu, Yi Wu fled to Qu, protecting their cities and preparing their own defenses.
-Initially, Duke Xian made Shi Wei build cities for the two princes at Pu and Qu, but he did not complete them.
-Yi Wu told the gong about it, and the gong was angered at Shi Wei.
+The two sons heard of this and were afraid.
+Chong Er fled to Pu and Yiwu fled to Qu, each holding his city and preparing his own defenses.
+Earlier, Duke Xian had ordered Shi Wei to build cities for the two princes at Pu and Qu, but he had not completed them.
+Yiwu told the duke about it, and the duke was angered at Shi Wei.
 Shi Wei apologized and said: 'The border cities have few bandits.
 Why use them?'
-He retreated and sang: 'The fox fur robe is bushy, one state has three gong, whom should I follow!'
+He retreated and sang: 'The fox fur robe is bushy; one state has three lords.
+Whom should I follow!'
 He finally completed the cities.
-When Shen Sheng died, the two sons also returned and protected their cities.
+When Shensheng died, the two sons also returned and secured their cities.

 31